For Better or For Worse by Lynn Johnston for June 17, 2012

 16. Pussyhatpig

-TheWildSow about 12 years ago
+TheWildSow over 12 years ago

 We used to go to the Saturday matinee (for a quarter!) in the mid-60s.
 I remember seeing Batman with Adam West & Burt Ward!
 Once they had a poster for a coming attraction, a car racing movie called “Grand Prix.”
 I went home & asked Dad if we could go see it – but, being 8 and unfamiliar with French, pronounced it phonetically!
 I can still picture & hear my Dad cracking up with laughter!
 (Miss you Dad, happy Father’s Day in Heaven!) ;)